General Concurrence Percolation on Quantum Networks: Conclusions

 \section{Conclusions}

 Entanglement between two nodes is required for quantum communication in order to transfer, exchange, and convey quantum information.
 Quantum channels that exhibit entanglement will likely present an enhanced capacity for information transfer and improved security against interception.
 However, we require maximally entangled states to establish more secure and efficient quantum communication.
 As discussed earlier, creating and maintaining maximally entangled states is non-trivial.
-Due to various factors, such as decoherence, photon loss, measurement errors, and other noise, only non-maximally entangled states can be obtained.
-From a given network of non-maximally entangled states, entanglement percolation enables achieving long-range maximally entangled states.
-It is natural to wonder about the minimum strength of non-maximally entangled states required for entanglement percolation to be possible.
+Due to various factors such as decoherence, photon loss, measurement errors, and other noise, only nonmaximally entangled states can be obtained.
+From a given network of nonmaximally entangled states, entanglement percolation enables the achievement of long-range maximally entangled states.
+It is natural to investigate the minimum strength of nonmaximally entangled states required for the possibility of entanglement percolation.
 Various protocols have been proposed for establishing long-range quantum communication based on percolation in statistical physics.
-However, developing a more general protocol is of significant theoretical interest, as it emphasizes the fundamental principles underlying existing protocols rather than addressing each one individually.
-Herein, we focus exclusively on bipartite pure states.
-Our protocol, GCP, has been observed to provide the lowest percolation threshold value.
+However, developing a rather general protocol is of significant interest, as it emphasizes the fundamental principles underlying existing protocols rather than getting involved in the nuances of the individual existing protocols.
+Here, we focused exclusively on bipartite pure states.
+The present protocol, GCP, provides the lowest percolation threshold value.
+We also demonstrate how our protocol provides a lower percolation threshold by analytically solving a minimal model.
 However, in a quantum network, multipartite pure states can also arise.
 Additionally, mixed states are often encountered due to thermal noise and other random failures in quantum devices.
 Therefore, understanding the applicability and efficiency of our protocol in the context of multipartite pure entangled states and mixed states is also worth investigating.
-In conclusion, we can establish long-range quantum communication for a considerably lower amount of entanglement, utilizing the GCP protocol than we can with conventional protocols.
+In conclusion, we can establish long-range quantum communication for a considerably lower amount of entanglement by utilizing the GCP protocol, compared to existing protocols.